-Blade guide rack and pinion.
+Blade guide rack and pinion

 The top guide when moved vertically tracks the blade and comes factory-set.
 Adjustment is provided should that mechanism become misaligned.
-This is a tricky operation and should only be attempted if an extreme error has Clamp bolts C Allen jacking screw D occurred.
+This is a tricky operation and should only be attempted if an extreme error has occurred.

-Back guide forward/back adjustment.
+Back guide forward/back adjustment

-1. Four clamping bolts and two Allen jacking screws are provided.

-2. Slightly loosen the two clamping bolts A and tighten the bottom Allen screw B will bring the quide forward.

-3. Slightly loosen the two clamping bolts C and tighten the top Allen screw D will bring the guide back.

-4. Make only very small adjustments.
+- 1. Four clamping bolts and two Allen jacking screws are provided. - 2.
+Slightly loosen the clamping bolts. - 3.
+Tightening the top Allen screw will bring the guide forward.
+Loosening the bottom Allen screw will bring the guide back. - 4.
+Make only very small adjustments.
 Tighten the clamping bolts prior to checking the guide vertical movement.
+Note: The machine comes factory-set, and no adjustment should be required.

-Clamping bolts A
+Clamping bolts